-A successful CBD SEO strategy consists of two parts:
+A successful cannabis SEO strategy consists of two parts:

 Below is a detailed step-by-step instruction about how to realize these two steps.
 We use the Ahrefs keywords explorer for this purpose.

 There are many good keyword explorers out there.
 Still, we highly recommend using Ahrefs because it has some unique features:

 When looking for keywords, keep in mind which of the two above mentioned goals you’re trying to achieve.

 Most people are looking for keywords with a high search volume.
 But targeting keywords with a high search volume is useless if they don’t allow you to reach your goals.

 Keywords with a high search volume tend to be very competitive.
 That means that it’s difficult to rank for them.

 Also, despite a high search volume and ranking for it, the traffic they generate can still be low.

 The click rate indicates how many people not only search for a term but also click on the results.

 Many search queries can be answered without reading the articles.
 The question might be answered by reading the meta titles or the featured snippet.